Hong Kong skyline from Wan Chai promenade

 While you’re not going to find the Strasbourg Christmas Market in Hong Kong, which the French expats on my work floor remind me of regularly when discussing holiday traditions here, there are nearly a dozen Christmas markets, fairs, and pop-ups spread across that city to shop, eat, drink, be merry, and soak in the festive ambiance and jingles.

-For couples looking to catch some vitamin D, get out of the hustle and bustle of central, and shop, consider checking out ‘Stanley Plaza’s Chillmas by the Sea’ – which boasts over 150 craft, food, and merchandise stalls.
+For couples looking to catch some vitamin D, get out of the hustle and bustle of central, and shop, consider checking out ‘Stanley Plaza’s Noir Gold Christmas Soiree’ – which boasts over 120 craft, food, beer (my favorite) and merchandise stalls.

 For a full-on festive carnival, head on down to the Central Harbourfront for a ‘Winter Carnival’ with 26-plus rides (Ferris wheel for the win), carnival games (I’m a New Hampshire ‘ring toss’ champion), and assorted snacks (including cotton candy) and drinks.